 Spectacular scenery, friendly drivers and comfy seats, what more could you ask for on a day out?

-Offering a frequent service the 555 bus starts from Keswick at 7:10am (Lancaster at 7:15am) with services from 8:30am running every 60 minutes.
+Offering a frequent service the 555 bus starts from Keswick at 7:10am (Lancaster at 7:15am) with services running every 60 minutes for most of the day.

 The route connects with Windermere Station, popular villages and top tourist attractions.

-On board there is free WiFi, USB charging points and audio commentary so it’s the perfect Lake District sightseeing bus.
+On board there is USB charging points and audio commentary so it’s the perfect Lake District sightseeing bus.

-Ambleside Pier connects visitors to the Windermere Lake Cruises - all aboard for a boat ride with our bus & boat tickets before following the edge of the Lake, destination Windermere railway station.
+Ambleside Pier connects visitors to the Windermere Lake Cruises - all aboard for a boat ride before following the edge of the Lake, destination Windermere railway station.

 From Windermere, rolling hill views take to you to Kendal and through the South Lakes to Lancaster.